I’ll bet you’re in one of two camps right now:

 My 460 sq. ft garage feels like it’s in the “Moderately Damp” category.
 There aren’t any obvious water leaks or damp spots on the floor, but it does feel pretty hot and humid.

-Based on the recommendations above, I could get away with a 10 pint dehumidifier for my garage.
+Based on the recommendations above, I could get away with a 10-pint dehumidifier for my garage.

 The smallest dehumidifier commonly manufactured is 30 pints.
-That should be more than enough to handle my size garage, even in “extremely wet” conditions which, if you remember from above, covers things like drying laundry.
+That should be more than enough to handle my size garage, even in “extremely wet” conditions, which, if you remember from above, covers things like drying laundry.

-What I actually bought was a 50 pint dehumidifier, which was overkill.
+What I actually bought was a 50-pint dehumidifier, which was overkill.

-Armed with that information. the bottom line is a 30-pint dehumidifier is more than enough for most garages (less than 1,000 sq. ft.) – even for very wet conditions.
+The bottom line is a 30-pint dehumidifier is more than enough for most garages (less than 1,000 sq. ft.) – even for very wet conditions.

 The Best Garage Dehumidifier (An Owner’s Humble Opinion)

-As much as I like my 50-pint dehumidifier, I highly recommend the 30-pint version instead.
+As much as I like my 50-pint dehumidifier, I recommend the 30-pint version instead.
 For the majority of homeowners, the Frigidaire FFAD3033R1 is more than enough.